Baianoware/trouxa/README.md

 vim
 nano
 ```
-and run it selecting the path of `packages.txt`
+Selectig the package manager used on your system, and and run it selecting the path of `packages.txt`
 ```sh
 trouxa -m pacman -p ~/packages.txt
 ```